eievui5/evscript-cpp/README.md

 - And everyone at gbdev who helped me along the way :)

 ## TODO (from testing)
-- A pool of 0 segfaults.
-Give an error message instead.
 - OOM seems to just return an empty variable name for temps?
 - u8 var = CONST fails?
-- `purge` is annoying.
+- `drop` is annoying.
 Add automatic lifetime detection.